 Costs to Data Breaches for Businesses

-In the past, loss of unencrypted laptops or other computer hardware with patient information would have been considered a concerning but ultimately a relatively small infraction.
-In 2016, such failures will cost your health care entity hundreds of thousands or even millions of dollars.
+In the past, the loss of unencrypted laptops or other computer hardware with patient information would have been considered a concerning but ultimately a relatively small infraction.
+In 2016, such failures will cost your healthcare entity hundreds of thousands or millions.

-Roughly 50% of health care breaches came secondary to lost or stolen computer equipment, typically laptops.
-55% of compromised patient records were the result of a failure to encrypt data.
+Roughly 50% of healthcare breaches came secondary to lost or stolen computer equipment, typically laptops.
+55% of compromised patient records resulted from a failure to encrypt data.

 How Your Entity Can Address Its Health Care IT Security Issues

-Whether you work with Medicus Solutions or another medical IT security company, we encourage you to not wait for an OCR audit to start your review and act on your security deficiencies.
+Whether you work with Medicus IT or another medical IT security company, we encourage you not to wait for an OCR audit to start your review and act on your security deficiencies.
 Get an independent party to review your security and compliance with HIPAA regulations and do everything you can to be above and beyond reproach.
-In doing so, your entity can ensure that its patients are as protected as reasonably possible and avoid any consequence or penalty from HHS even in the unexpected event of a breach.
-Fail to do so and your entity may be the next one we write about being hit with harsh penalties from HHS.
+In doing so, your entity can ensure that its patients are as protected as reasonably possible and avoid any consequence or penalty from HHS, even in the unexpected event of a breach.
+Fail to do so, and your entity may be the next one we write about being hit with harsh penalties from HHS.

-The good news: Medicus Solutions can help!
-Our team specializes in medical IT solutions including implementation, ongoing support, and related services.
-We can quickly evaluate the quality of your current security solutions, test your backups and networks, scan for vulnerabilities, implement new secure systems and services as needed, and much more.
+The good news: Medicus IT can help!
+Our team specializes in medical IT solutions, including implementation, ongoing support, and related services.
+We can quickly evaluate the quality of your current security solutions, test your backups and networks, scan for vulnerabilities, implement new, secure systems and services as needed, and much more.
 If your organization would like an evaluation from a team with more than 20 years of experience in IT security services, we encourage you to contact us today.

 About Medicus Solutions:

-Medicus Solutions writes about news, technologies, and educational topics that are defining the future of health care IT solutions and security issues at its blog: https://msinc.com/blog/
+Medicus IT writes about news, technologies, and educational topics that are defining the future of healthcare IT solutions and security issues at its blog - Read more here.